Common module settings

 With the im_file module, this directive also supports one or more data converters to process input data before reading.

-Data converters are processed sequentially from left to right, thus the order they are specified is important.
+Data converters are processed sequentially from left to right, thus the order they are specified in is important.
 The following example shows the syntax of the InputType directive with two data converters and the input reader function:

 InputType <InstanceName>.<DataConverter1>, \